scottwon/SEIRSModelSimulation_CourseProjectForComplexNetworkAnalysis/README.md

 # SEIRS Model Simulation
-This is the course project for 'Outline of Complex Network and Social Network'.
+This is the course project for 'Outline of Complex Network and Social Network' and my final score for the course is 95.
 In this project, I made simulations of the spreading process of messages.

 In my model, the linkage possibility measures the average number of nodes that one node is connected with.